 Note: This chapter describes the current Graphical User Interface version 3, provided by UI Pack version 13.0.0 or higher.
+The UI Pack Changelog and a Migration Guide are provided at the end of this chapter.
 If you are using the former Graphical User Interface version 2 (provided by MicroEJ UI Pack version up to 12.1.x), please refer to this MicroEJ Documentation Archive.